learn-co-curriculum/java-string-manipulation-revisit-lab/README.md

   - This should be case-insensitive, meaning you should count all uppercase and lower case Es and es in a given input.
   - Return the number of times the letter e appeared.
+  - Remove the `@Disabled` annotation from the `findETest()` method in the unit test and run the test.
+Ensure it passes.
 - If the letter e appears in the user's input, replace the user's input without the letter e.
   - Replace all letter es found in the given `String` object with a space.
   - This should be case-insensitive, meaning you should replace all uppercase and lower case Es and es in a given input.
   - Return the `String` object with the letter e replaced.
+  - Remove the `@Disabled` annotation from the `withoutETest()` method in the unit test and run the test.
+Ensure it passes.
 - Use the methods from the `Matcher` class and the `String` class to help you.

 ## Example Output